opendocsg/slw-judgments-backfill/2010_SGCA_47/report.md

  No judge likes to decide cases on the burden of proof if he can legitimately avoid having to do so.
 There are cases, however, in which, owing to the unsatisfactory state of the evidence or otherwise, deciding on the burden of proof is the only just course to take.

 We note that under ss 3(3) – (5) of the Evidence Act, there are three possible conclusions which a court assessing the evidence before it may make, _viz_ , that a fact is proved, disproved, or not proved, respectively.
 Where the evidence suffices to satisfy the court that a fact exists, that fact will be held to have been proved.
-Conversely, where the evidence suffices to satisfy the court as to the _non-existence_ of a particular fact, that fact will be held to have been disproved: _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ [2010] 1 SLR 286, at [22].
+Conversely, where the evidence suffices to satisfy the court as to the _non-existence_ of a particular fact, that fact will be held to have been disproved: _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ <span class="citation">[2010] 1 SLR 286</span>, at [22].
 However, the court is not bound to make a choice between finding that a fact is either proved or disproved.
 It is open to the court to select a third option, _i.e_ ., that a fact is not proved.
 A statement that a fact is not proved simply

 means that the court is unable to state affirmatively the existence or non-existence of a particular fact given the state of the evidence: _ibid_ at [20].